 - Visits of CIE researchers from one institution to another within the region, during which the visiting fellow may deliver presentations, take guest lectures etc.

 We welcome any other ideas that fit with the above criteria.
-If you have ideas but are unsure as to whether they fit the criteria, please get in touch with the OCIES Executive to discuss it further.
+If you have an idea but are unsure as to whether it fits the criteria, please get in touch with the OCIES Treasurer on firstname.lastname@example.org to discuss it further.